rstudio/education.rstudio.com/content/blog/2020-07-09-cloud-update/index.markdown

 > So, if I create a workspace for a class that is, presumably, a "shared space," yes?
 Does that mean the projects I create as "assignments" are run against my project hours?
 I expect the 160 students in the course would burn through that allotment very quickly. (via [community.rstudio.com](https://community.rstudio.com/t/pricing-question/70270))

 Your understanding is correct - however, we do offer a fix priced plan for instruction without usage overage fees that you might want to explore.
-If you got to the Instructor plan page on Cloud (https://rstudio.cloud/plans/instructor) and click the Request a Quote button, we'll get back to you shortly with a price.
+If you go to the Instructor plan page on Cloud (https://rstudio.cloud/plans/instructor) and click the Request a Quote button, we'll get back to you shortly with a price.

 ## Questions & Feedback